The GUIDE index for Curse of Strahd and other related articles can be found here !

 Remember that the Tsolenka Pass is not just the guard tower and bridge; the Tsolenka Pass is a winding road that hugs the mountains and it starts in Area R in the Barovia map, just south to Lake Baratok.
 If PCs are not wearing appropriate clothes for cold weather, they suffer the effects of extreme cold.
 Since we all know no DM wants to do that, the easy way out is have one of the guides instruct the party to get the necessary items to avoid this.

 The first obstacle is a gatehouse in a wall that block further advance.
 This road was probably a way in and out of Barovia and thus served as a border wall.
 Now it just blocks access to the Amber Temple.
-The portcullis open automatically as PCs approach, however there is a curtain of green fire behind it.
+The portcullis opens automatically as PCs approach, however there is a curtain of green fire behind it.
 PCs can either cross it or dispel it.
-If the choose to climb or go over the wall, two petrified Vrocks come to life and attack.
+If they choose to climb or go over the wall, two petrified Vrocks come to life and attack.
 Note: Depending on the party’s composition, level and number of players, two Vrocks is too low a challenge, you might want to add one or even two more for a decent fight.
 It’s important to soften the party before the roc encounter.

 Behind the gatehouse is a white tower with golden knight statues on top of it.
 There is little of value inside except maybe one of the relics, if that was the card reading location.
 This place also serves as a teleportation location from the hourglass room in Castle Ravenloft (Area K78, page 83).